Witness tells of horror as truck rams into Arizona bike race - WTMJ

 By BRIAN WITTE and WALTER BERRY

-PHOENIX (AP) — Bicyclist Tony Quinones had only just shaken hands with a fellow cyclist and wished him good luck in this weekend’s community race in an Arizona mountain town when a truck sped into a crowd of bike riders about six minutes into the race.
+PHOENIX (AP) — Bicyclist Tony Quinones had only just shaken hands with a fellow cyclist and wished him good luck in this weekend’s community race in an Arizona mountain town when a truck sped into a crowd of bike riders.

-Suddenly, Quinones said in an interview Sunday, he was “watching bodies going on top of the hood, bodies going to the left, bodies going to the right.”
+Suddenly, Quinones said in an interview Sunday, he was “watching bodies going on top of the hood, bodies going to the left, bodies going to the right” about six minutes after the race had started.

 The sounds of breaking and smashing as the truck plowed through the cyclists on Saturday was quickly replaced by their groans of pain — including those of the cyclist Quinones had just met.

-Authorities in the small city of Show Low said the unidentified 35-year-old male suspect fled the crash scene in the pickup and was shot by officers a short time later.
-Six riders were hospitalized in critical condition and the suspect was in critical but stable condition.
+Authorities in the small city of Show Low said the unidentified 35-year-old male suspect fled the crash scene in the pickup and was shot and wounded by officers a short time later.

+Of the seven cyclists hospitalized, six were in critical condition, and one was in stable condition on Sunday, police said in a statement.
+The suspect, described as a local resident, was in stable condition, police said.

-Quinones, 55, said the man he had met was a fellow New Mexican and that blood was flowing from his head and his nose.
+Quinones, 55, said the man he had met before the race was a fellow New Mexican and that blood was flowing from his head and his nose after the pickup hit him.

 “He’s got a compound fracture, and I’m just saying, ‘Hey man keep breathing, keep breathing.
 Help’s on its way.
 Hey man, you’re going to be OK.’”
 Quinones said.
 “I mean, that’s just insane.
 It’s not just one.
 There’s like six, seven, eight other guys like who are all around doing the same thing.”